-Artworks from my Sicilian collection can be found in private collections in the UK, Australia, Portugal and the United States.
+Artworks from my Sicilian collection can be found in private collections in the UK, Australia, India, Slovakia, Portugal, Bahrain and the United States.

 Majolica, or maiolica, comes from the Medieval Italian word for the Spanish island of Majorca.
 The Italians mistakingly thought the style was from Spain, while the technique originated in the Middle East back in the ninth century.
 In reality Moorish potters took their craft to Sicily and the style gradually spread to the mainland from Santo Stefano di Camastra.

 Today, Sicily still has a thriving ceramics industry, centred in four main towns: Caltagirone, Santo Stefano di Camastra, Burgio and Sciacca.

 The majolica ceramics have survived for centuries and the stories they still tell us remain as vital, unique and animated as the hand painted baroque ornamentations themselves.

 I have come across this boutique hotel when searching for the next holiday destination.
 Salina was on my wish list for quite some time and I could not be more thankful to Anita and her family for showcasing some of my works during the summer season of 2019.
 Principe is a family run boutique hotel located on the island of Salina, off the Sicilian coast.
 It's not very often I am lost for words but this place is a paradise on Earth.